zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

+add to the json import a parameter '$no_upd' (no update) that prevents existing object parameters such as the description or the formula expression to be overwritten.
+Only the fill up of empty fields is allowed.
+Create a positive and negative test case for this and set the parameter to true for the system json import but leave it to default of false for all other imports.

 check why in src/test/resources/web/html/views_by_object/triple/triple_default_triple_99.html the change log entry changes from '26-12-2022 18:23 zukunft.com system added "Zurich (canton)"' to '26-12-2022 18:23 zukunft.com system added "1"' and back.
 Or try to avoid that just the id is saved in the log if possible

 ## fine-tuning for next launch